moralesmendozar/readPSIDdata/README.md

 # readPSIDdata
-This repository contains R code to read the downloaded data from PSID from Umich on R. It contains instructions on using statat within R to transform the data from Stata into R (*.Rdata files), and then how to read it once it is used.
+This repository contains R code to read the downloaded data from PSID from Umich on R. It contains instructions on using Stata within R to transform the data from Stata into R (*.Rdata files), and then how to read it once it is used.
 It also explains a challenge of variable names.

 Citations and references to this code is the best reward for me.